-- Section 128 direction [only required for local governors if they have been delegated any management responsibilities] - Other checks deemed necessary if they have lived or worked outside the UK
+- Section 128 direction - Other checks deemed necessary if they have lived or worked outside the UK

 Alternative Provision

 Where a trust school places a pupil with an alternative provider, the school continues to be responsible for the safeguarding of that pupil, and will satisfy itself that the provider meets the needs of the pupil.
 The school should obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.